softwaremagico/docker-wordpress-backup-deployer/README.md

 It automatically deploys a backup file from Wordpress and updates all settings.

 ## Backup
 Copy the backup file with format <name>_wordpress_backup_<date>.tar.gz in this container folder.
 Build the container and run it.
-The backup will be copied and installed automatically.
-I use BackWPup plugin for my backups.
-Copy your backup file in format `*.sql.gz`  in the docker folder and create the docker container.
 The backup file will be uncompressed, copied and installed into the wordpress docker container.

 ## Build